mist64/cbmbus_doc/3 Commodore DOS.md

 The default mode is "`R`".

-(Commodore DOS does not generally allow changing the file pointer on sequential files, but some modern solutions like SD2IEC allow the `P` command meant for relative files even in this case – see below.)
+(Commodore DOS does not generally allow changing the file pointer on sequential files, but some modern solutions like SD2IEC allow the `P` command meant for relative files even in this case.)

 #### Relative Files